-In the NFV-related productions, the current architecture does not have a protocol to maintain an interoperability provisioning from I2NSF client to I2NSF agent.
-The result is that service providers have to manage the interoperability using private protocols. response to this problem, the device manufacturers and the service providers have begun to discuss an I2NSF protocol for interoperable passing of provisioning and filter in formation.
+In the current NFV-related architecture, there is no interoperable protocol defined between a security manager and various NSF devices to provision security functions.
+The result is that service providers have to manage the interoperability security manager and different NSF devices using proprietary protocols.
+In response to this problem, the device manufacturers and the service providers have begun to discuss an I2NSF protocol for interoperable passing of provisioning and filter in formation.

-Open source work (such as OPNFV) provides a common code base for providers to start their NFV work from.
+Open source work (such as OPNFV) provides a common code base on which providers may start their NFV development work.
 However, this code base faces the same problem.
 There is no defacto standard protocol.